The Complete Guide to Taking the Bus in Vanuatu

 When Do Buses Operate in Vanuatu?

-Most buses operate from 7 am to 6 pm, but this can vary depending on the area and how much demand there is.
+In Port Vila, most buses operate from 7 am to 9 pm, but this can vary depending on the area, how much demand there is, and, of course, the driver.

 We'd recommend planning your trips with plenty of time to spare, as you don't want to be stranded somewhere remote when the sun goes down.